 Most field work for the studies was completed in 2014 and 2015 though some will continue in 2016.
 Studies are submitted to FERC as they are completed.
 As an active stakeholder, CRC has submitted comments on the completed studies.
 See our blog for comment letters.

 A license application from FirstLight is due April, 2016 and TransCanada’s is due April, 2017.

-CRWC river stewards Andrea Donlon (MA) and David Deen (Upper Valley) are participating in all the formal proceedings.
-They review reports, prepare CRWC comments, and are working to engage the public in the process.
+CRC river steward Andrea Donlon (MA) is participating in all the formal proceedings.
+She reviews reports, prepares CRC comments, and is working to engage the public in the process.
 Get in touch if you would like to participate!

 Tributary dams undergoing relicensing

 Bear Swamp Pumped Storage Facility and Fife Brook Dam are located on the Deerfield River in MA and are owned by Brookfield Power.
 This license expires in 2020 and the relicensing process began in 2015.
 CRC wrote study requests and filed extensive comments on the study plans.
 Field work for the studies happens in 2016 and 2017.

 The Great Falls hydro station on the Passumpsic River in Lyndonville, VT is in the early phase of its relicensing process.

 We continue to observe the hydroelectric modifications at the flood control dams on the West River at Townshend and Jamaica, VT for license compliance.

 A new application has been submitted for a preliminary license for a hydro complex on the Mascoma River.
 One dam is planned for the existing Mascoma lake outlet dam and construction of a new dam located down-river in the center of Lebanon, NH.